floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 when creating a version tag) and which spits out a number of language bindings which are guaranteed to match the latest changes to the Sokol APIs.

-The whole idea already works quite well, e.g. this is what the bindings for Zig look like (at the time this blog post was written):
+The whole idea already works quite well, for instance this is what the Zig bindings for sokol_gfx.h look like (at the time this blog post was written):

 [github.com/floooh/sokol-zig/src/sokol/gfx.zig](https://github.com/floooh/sokol-zig/blob/72003b89f91e034450336efd3f9c8cc944c6a40c/src/sokol/gfx.zig)